 By purchasing any of the items above you are helping us with this venture.
 We only get a few cents on the dollar but it doesn’t cost you any more because of it.

-We here at “Its Country Good” thank you from the bottom of our hearts.
+We here at “Back Roads Living” thank you from the bottom of our hearts.

 How To Attract Honey Bees In Your Area